tigeryu8900/reddit-scheduler/README.md

 New folders added to `~/.reddit/pending/` are automatically scheduled.

-After the post is made, its folder will be moved to `~/.reddit/done/`.
+After the post is made, its folder will be moved to `~/.reddit/done/`, or if it failed, its folder will be moved to `~/.reddit/failed/`.

 ### Running at startup